Miami-Dade police officer charged with sexual battery - KTVZ

 “This is a serious matter and I am confident that the City of Palm Beach Gardens Police Department will continue to carry out a thorough investigation,” the statement from Ramirez said.

-Last week, Jenkins resigned as executive vice president of the South Florida Police Benevolent Association, according to CNN affiliate WPLG.
+Last week, Jenkins resigned as executive vice president of the South Florida Police Benevolent Association (PBA), according to CNN affiliate WPLG.
+CNN has reached out to the PBA for comment.

+On April 24, the day before the alleged incident, several union members from across the state gathered at the Trump National Jupiter Golf Club for the 13th Annual Police Officer’s Ball.

+The event was hosted by PBA, according to event details on the union’s website, which have since been removed.

 Jenkins is charged with two counts of sexual battery on a person older than 18, jail records show.